hackergrrl/latest-tweets/README.md

 > get a JSON array of a Twitter user's latest tweets -- no Twitter API required!

+## unmaintained

+I'm no longer actively maintaining this module.
+The approach this module uses (parsing the raw HTML) is prone to break often, as Twitter changes their website layout somewhat frequently.
+I'm happy to merge PRs or give away the module to someone interested in maintaining it, but won't be providing ongoing support.

 ## background

 Based on the [Perl implementation](http://perlmonks.org/?node_id=1039382) by